-Towards the end of our simulations, atmospheric CO2 concentrations (Fig. 3a,b) converge to a similar level in all six overshoots and the reference simulation, with differences less than 7 ppm (i.e., less than 15 Pg atmospheric carbon, Table 3) at year 400.
+- Towards the end of our simulations, atmospheric CO2 concentrations (Fig. 3a,b) converge to a similar level in all six overshoots and the reference simulation, with differences less than 7 ppm (i.e., less than 15 Pg atmospheric carbon, Table 3) at year 400.
 According to our definition, however, the atmospheric CO2 concentration is reversible only in the OS_0^{250} and OS_0^{1000} simulations, since the internal variability is small (about 1 ppm only).
 Nevertheless, given the vastly different pathways of atmospheric CO2 concentrations in our simulations with freely evolving CO2, a difference of less than 7 ppm is remarkable.

-We note that during the negative emission phases, atmospheric CO2 concentrations decrease below the concentration in the reference simulation in all overshoots.
+We note that during the negative emission phases, atmospheric CO2 concentrations decrease below the concentration in the 205 reference simulation in all cuerchasts.
+This effect is largest (short 50 ppm) for the large querchasts, which have the factor - reference simulation in all overshoots.
 This effect is largest (about 50 ppm) for the large overshoots, which have the fastest rate of CDR.

 Figure 3: Atmospheric CO2 concentration (a,b), accumulated air-sea (c) and air-land (d) carbon fluxes in the B- and overshoot simulations.
 The color code for the simulations is given in Fig. 1.
-Shaded areas The shading around the ensemble means indicates an estimate of internal variability as described in the text.
+The shading around the ensemble means indicates an estimate of internal variability as described in the text.
 An 11-year moving average filter has been applied to all time-series.
 The shaded areas in the background indicate the different phases of the simulations (grey: positive emissions; light blue: negative emissions for the short overshoots; light red: negative emissions for the long overshoots).